 4. Intellectual Friends

 Friends of mind can be like-minded people we share with a special bond.
 They can be dead people whose ideas and works survived them.
 They are sometimes imaginary friends, human or non-human, we or others have created.
 Or they can be inanimate objects, like every book we love and still go back to, to find solace, that our physical friends couldn't give.

 5. Intellectual Confidence

 In civilized societies, people have the right to choose, unless their choices encroach on others' rights.
 They are free to believe or doubt, because no belief is possible without doubt.
 Choosing one's belief is to find coherent, non-contradictory principles, making sense and giving meaning to life.
 They are the foundation stone for whatever is erected later in the mind's landscape, where one can have a place to rest: safe, secure and well-served.
 Nothing is like reason to be our invincible castle, protecting our mind against ignorance and evil.
 Reason is our sole refuge when all life forms are lost to entropy: when chaos beats order.
-Although it's an endless race between order and chaos, yet if all things will end in chaos, we can prevent that chaos from happening by constantly delaying it.
+Although it's an endless race between order and chaos, and all things may end in chaos, we can still prevent chaos from happening by constantly delaying it.
 Chaos is stronger than order, and us; it's an ever-growing enemy coming to destroy us, an invader knocking at our door: each knock is the ticking of Time running out, heralding the end of life.
 "We should never open that door."
 Our knowledge should keep growing, and our minds be always on alert, to gain the upper hand.
 We can conquer chaos, and make it an impossibility by our own will.